 Atmosphere.

-The most memorable weddings don't simply look beautiful.
+The most memorable events don't simply look beautiful.

 They feel intentional.